vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 ```

 ### 8d.
 Deploy Tanzu Package(s) on Workload Cluster
 Tanzu packages can be deployed from the Tanzu Standard repository using the Tanzu CLI from the Admin host.
 We will use `cert-manager` as an example to demonstrate the ease of deploying these packages.
-To install the cert-manager, we must first add the package repository to the VKS Cluster.
+We must first add the package repository to the VKS Cluster to install the cert-manager.

 Login to VKS Cluster using the kubectl-vsphere CLI from the Admin machine
 ```bash